1789 was the year of the French Revolution.

 Withering was a chemist and physician, who discovered the drug digitalis.
 Fortunately, the first port of call for the rioters who entered his house was his wine cellars.

 While the mob fortified themselves with liquor, soldiers from the Fifteenth Light Dragoons arrived in the area.
 The mob got wind of the presence of the troops, and left the scene as quickly as their unsteady feet would carry them.

 Other scientists in Birmingham, fearing for their lives, either fled from the city or lay low, hoping the rioting would be contained before the mob reached them or their houses or laboratories.

-With riots continuing, King George III (Yes, he of The Madness of King George fame) finally gave into demands that troops should be sent to Birmingham to end the disorder.
+With riots continuing, King George III (of The Madness of King George fame) finally gave in to demands that troops should be sent to Birmingham to end the disorder.
 He is reported to have said: “I feel pleased that Priestley is the sufferer for the doctrines he and his party have instilled, and that the people see them in their true light.”

 The riots had lasted four days.

 Despite the sympathy of King George and other senior politicians for their actions, several rioters were hanged.